Mamokgethi Phakeng: Controversy

-Shortly after being appointed to the position as vice-chancellor of UCT allegations questioning Phakeng's academic credentials emerged which were refuted as being part of a smear campaign against her.
+Shortly after being appointed to the position as vice-chancellor of UCT, allegations questioning Phakeng's academic credentials emerged which she characterised as being part of a smear campaign against her.

 On 22 February 2023 it was reported by News24 that Phakeng would take early retirement from her position as vice-chancellor of UCT following the appointment of an independent panel to investigate allegations of mismanagement and abuse of power.
+Phakeng was paid R12 million (US$667,000) for the leaving before her contract expired in 2028 whilst an investigation into allegations of mismanagement and abuse of power was conducted by an independent panel of retired judges.
+The report, published eight months later, concluded that Phakeng's conduct whilst vice-chancellor at UCT was problematic with notable and repeated instances of unprofessional conduct.

 Twitter

 During her time at UCT a number of controversial social media statements have been made via Phakeng's Twitter account.

-In 2018 Phakeng controversially congratulated a UCT student on social media who notably ended their undergraduate paper with the racially divisive slogan "One Settler, One Bullet."
+In 2018 Phakeng controversially congratulated a UCT student activist, Masixole Mlandu, who notably ended his undergraduate paper with the racially divisive slogan "One Settler, One Bullet."
 Phakeng later stated she regretted the divisive incident, did not see the statement before making the congratulatory statement, would never support calls for violence, and was instead trying to congratulate a student on a significant personal academic milestone.

 Managerial style

-Phakeng's tenure as vice-chancellor of UCT has been controversial with accusations by university academics and the university's ombud that she allowed for the emergence of a culture of fear, secrecy, racialisation, unfair treatment and bullying within the university that has resulted in the departure of numerous academics.
-The ombud and the university's former deputy council chair have accused Phakeng of covering up accusations and findings against her whilst the university's former deputy vice-chancellor for teaching and learning has accused her of having deliberately misled university's Senate.
+Phakeng's tenure as vice-chancellor of UCT was controversial with accusations by university academics and the university's ombud that she allowed for the emergence of a culture of fear, secrecy, racialisation, unfair treatment and bullying within the university that resulted in the departure of numerous academics.
+The ombud and the university's former deputy council chair accused Phakeng of covering up accusations and findings against her whilst the university's former deputy vice-chancellor for teaching and learning accused her of having deliberately misled university's Senate.
 In a Senate vote on the matter Phakeng controversially cast a deciding vote against an independent investigation into her own conduct, thereby possibly breaching university conflict of interest rules.
-Phakeng's supporters, including the Economic Freedom Fighters, allege that she has been targeted by groups resistant to racial transformation of the university.
+Phakeng's supporters, including the Economic Freedom Fighters, alleged that she was being targeted by groups resistant to racial transformation of the university.
 UCT stated that the accusations against Phakeng contained within a 2022 Daily Maverick article on the matter were "incorrect, misleading and unethical"; the Daily Maverick disputed UCT's criticisms of their article.

+Independent investigation into UCT governance

+Introduction

+An independent panel, chaired by retired judge Lex Mpati, featuring fellow retired judge Azhar Cachalia, public sector governance expert Trish Hanekom and Wits transformation head Bernadette Johnson investigated governance issues at the University of Cape Town (UCT), triggered by undisclosed events leading to Associate Professor Lis Lange's departure and a subsequent Non-Disclosure Agreement.
+The probe was initiated amid the extension of Vice-Chancellor (VC) Professor Mamokgethi Phakeng's term, highlighting concerns over executive committee stability and unexplained senior resignations.